 Undergraduate students may need to complete research for a specific class, for graduation, or as part of a departmental honors program.
 Each of these areas have different requirements, but here is some general information to get you started.

 There are also opportunities outside the University for undergraduate research.
 Try looking for summer internships/jobs, grants, and educational programs in a field that interests you.
 Some sponsors include the National Science Foundation and the American Psychological Association.
 A quick internet search will bring up other options for many different disciplines.

 1. Get the Required Training

 You already have all of the education you need, the plans for your research all lined out, and a sponsor.
 If you are doing research with human or animal subjects, additional training is required to protect both you and your subjects.
-Check with the Office of Research Compliance for more information on training in HIPAA, CITI, and more.
+Check with the Office of Research Administration for more information on training in HIPAA, CITI, and more.

 2. Complete an IRB Application

 It's possible your research sponsor may do this step for you, but if not it's something you will need to complete.
-IRB instructions are available from the Office of Research Compliance.
+IRB instructions are available from the Office of Research Administration.
 If you are doing research on human or animal subjects, even a survey, chances are you need to have an IRB on filed.
 Note that the primary investigator will always be your supervisor/sponsor.

 3. Look for Possible Funding

 If your project is going to cost you money, there are grants and other funding opportunities available to you.
 For departmental honors funding, visit the departmental honors page.
 Be sure to check with your supervising professor, department, college, and financial aid for possible funding options.